reasonwithoutrestraint/site/README.md

 	- Chapter: Mark Schroeder - _Noncognitivism in Ethics_ (chs 6-8)
 	- Chapter: Huw Price - _Naturalism without Mirrors_ (ch.
 11)
 	- Chapter: Michael Ridge - _Impassioned Belief_ (chs.
 4 & 7)
+	- CS Stevenson,
+		- (Summarize) "The Emotive Meaning of Ethical Terms"
+		- (Summarize) "Ethical Disagreement"
+	- Mark Timmons & Terry Horgan,
+		- "Nondescriptivist Cognitivism"
+		- "Morality without Moral Facts" in *Contemporary Debates in Moral Theory* by James Dreier
 - Non-descriptivism
 	- Book: Mark Timmons - _Morality without Foundations_
 	- Book: Hilary Putnam - _Ethics without Ontology_
 	- Essay: Jamie Dreier - "Meta-Ethics and the Problem of Creeping Minimalism"
-	- Essays: _Constructivism in Practical Philosophy_
 - Constructivism
 	- Essays: _Constructivism in Practical Philosophy_
+		- "Constructivism about Normativity" by R. Jay Wallace
+		- "Coming to Terms with Contingency: Humean Constructivism about Practical Reason" by Sharon Street
+		- "Constructing Protagorean Objectivity" by Aaron james
+		- "Constructivism, Agency, and the Problem of Alignment" by Michael E. Bratman
+		- "A Puzzle for Constructivism and How to Solve It" by Dale Dorsey
+		- "Constructivism and the Argwnent from Autonomy" by Robert Stem
+		- "Kantian Constructivism: Something Old, Something New" by Michael Ridge
+		- "Constructing Coherence" by Yonatan Shemmer
+		- "A Problem for Ambitious Metanormative Constructivism" by Nadeem J. Z. Hussain
+		- "Constructivism and Wise Judgment" by Valerie Tiberius
+		- "Expressivism and Constructivism" by James Lenman
+		- "The Appeal and Limits of Constructivism" by T. M. Scanlon
 	- Christine Korsgard:
 		- "The Sources of Normativity"
 		- "Skepticism about Practical Reasons"